 Since collagen is tied to better skin health, some decide to take it during pregnancy in hopes to prevent stretch marks.
 However, this benefit hasn’t been proven in any studies.

 The most important, proven benefit of collagen during pregnancy is how it helps meet the increased demand for protein while pregnant.

 To support fetal growth and development, the protein recommendation for pregnant women is around 1.1 grams per kilogram of body weight, daily.
 Most people meet their protein needs without even realizing it, but collagen could help fill the gaps for people who struggle to eat adequate protein consistently.

 Collagen is also rich in specific amino acids like proline that play important roles in pregnancy.
 However, studies on how supplementing these amino acids, especially by taking collagen, benefit pregnancy are limited.

-Risks of Taking Collagen While Pregnant
+Risks of Taking a Collagen Supplement While Pregnant

 If you decide to continue taking collagen during pregnancy, choose a reputable product with stringent testing and responsible sourcing.
 Take time to read the ingredient label and be sure that the product you choose only contains collagen (or other pregnancy-safe ingredients).

 Also consult with a doctor or nutritionist about how much collagen you should take each day.